6 organic and sustainable tees

 Bon is unapologetic about its philosophy of ‘unf**kupable’ wardrobe staples that have been sustainably made to last using Global Organic Textile Standard (GOTS) cotton.
 French for ‘good’, Bon definitely has a certain je ne sais quoi about its pieces; lots of Breton stripes, grey marle and of course, crisp white and black.

 Made in Melbourne, local production using 100 per cent organic cotton is at the heart of Organic Crew.
 Their t-shirt range is a mix of logo styles and basics that are versatile, luxe-looking and come in under $100.
 They’ve recently opened a concept store in the Melbourne suburb of Malvern, and are definitely ones to keep and eye on.

 Bassike has been making some of the coolest tees around for more than a decade.
 All from organic cotton and all produced sustainably in Australia.
-Whether it’s an updated colour or a delicate design tweak, these guys always offer something new each season.
+Whether it’s an updated colour or a delicate design tweak, these guys always are the real OG, offering something new each season.
 Super soft with plenty of cool factor, they’re worth every cent.